mhuebert/re-view/re-frame-simple/README.md

                     :cursor     "pointer"}}
    (str "Counter " (name id) ": ")

-   NOTICE: `db/get-in`
+   ;; NOTICE: `db/get-in` to read
    (db/get-in [::counters id])])
 ```

 1. We put counters in a namespaced path in the db (`::counters`).
-Using a namespaced keyword as a path segment in the `db` means I can search my app for the namespaced `::counters` keyword, and find every instance where a counter is read or mutated.
+This means I can search across my app for the namespaced `::counters` keyword, and find every instance where a counter is read or mutated.
 This makes up for some of the explicitness that is lost by moving away from typical, named re-frame events.
 2. We didn't have to "register" anything to get a simple example like this to work.
 There is no inventing of names for transactions as simple as incrementing an integer at a path.

-So, legibility of the reactivity system is built in to the design of your data structure, instead of added via explicitly named events/actions. (but we can still add those, when desired.)
+Using these tools, legibility of the reactivity system is built in to the design of your data structure, instead of added via explicitly named events/actions. (but we can still add those, when desired.)

 ### Named updates